gbif/ipt/README.md

 Version 2.4.0 is available for download [here](https://repository.gbif.org/content/groups/gbif/org/gbif/ipt/2.4.0/ipt-2.4.0.war), via a [CentOS repository](./package/rpm/README.md) or [using Docker](https://hub.docker.com/r/gbif/ipt/).

-Version 2.4.0 updates the integration with DataCite for assiging DOIs to datasets, has [minor bug fixes](https://github.com/gbif/ipt/issues?q=is%3Aissue+milestone%3A2.4.0+is%3Aclosed) and updates dependency versions to improve the robustness and security of the IPT.
+Version 2.4.0 updates the integration with DataCite for assigning DOIs to datasets, has [minor bug fixes](https://github.com/gbif/ipt/issues?q=is%3Aissue+milestone%3A2.4.0+is%3Aclosed) and updates dependency versions to improve the robustness and security of the IPT.

 #### Previous releases